TouchSurgery1-M

 User testing

-User testing sessions were conducted to evaluate the effectiveness of the new design.
+User testing sessions were conducted to evaluate the effectiveness of the new design, particularly in areas such as offline access to content, accessibility and intelligibility of the game mechanics.
 Feedback from surgeons and trainees highlighted areas for further refinement.